VAGD201 Graphic Design

 - demonstrate competency in the use of various graphic design media and techniques;

 - synthesize visual and verbal information to produce effective designs;

-- apply design principles, typography, and contemporary graphic production processes to solve complex graphic design problems;
+- apply design principles, typography, and contemporary graphic production processes to solve complex graphic design problems; and

 Planned Sequence of Topics and/or Learning Activities

 - plan, design, and create projects that demonstrate